Rapper Bow Wow’s ‘Pimp’ Melania Trump Tweet Seen As ‘Sexual Assault Threat’?

 @SnoopDogg, failing career and all, had aimed and fired the gun at President Obama?
 Jail time!”
 It wasn’t long after Trump’s tweet that other rappers came to Snoop Dogg’s defense with Bow Wow writing a disturbing tweet regarding Melania Trump.

 Bow Wow tweeted, “Ayo @realDonaldTrump shut your punk ass up talking sh*t about my uncle @SnoopDogg before we pimp your wife and make her work for us.”
-This time the disparaging tweet was aimed at Melania Trump.
+This time the disparaging tweet was aimed at Mealania Trump.
 Breitbart News calls this tweet the “rapper’s apparent sexual assault threat.”
-This is the first lady of the nation Bow Wow is talking about, and while many find it extremely disturbing, Breitbart describes how a writer from the New York Times attempted to play it down a bit.
+This is the first lady of the nation Bow Wow is talking and while many find it extremely disturbing, Breitbart describes how a writer from the New York Times attempted to play it down a bit.

 Breitbart News writes, “In response to Bow Wow’s tweet, New York Times culture writer and self-described comedian Sopan Deb appeared to make light of the rapper’s apparent sexual assault threat.”
 They said this after Deb tweeted, “The outrage from @BreitbarkNews news is going to be through the woof.”

-Another rapper called T.I. posted a rather vulgar description of Donald Trump, which consisted of, ” “f*cking tangerine tanned muskrat scrotum skin, lacefront possum fur wig wearing, alternative fact, atomic dog diarrhea face a*s man.”
+Another rapper called T.I. posted a rather vulgar description of Donald Trump, which consisted of, ” “f*cking tangerine tanned muskrat scrotum skin, lacefront possum fur wig wearing, alternative fact, atomic dog diarrhea face ass man.”
 This is the president of the U.S. he is talking about.

 According to The Wrap, the “Secret Service has its eye on Snoop Dogg” after seeing the music video where Snoop Dog plays out a mock Trump Shooting.
-It is not known what they are planning to do, if anything, about the video that has many folks furious today.
-Piers Morgan wrote an article for Mail Online asking, “What the hell is wrong with America’s entertainers?”
+It is not known what they are planning to do, if anything about the video that has many folks furious today.
+Piers Morgan wrote an article for Mail Online asking “What the hell is wrong with America’s entertainers?”
 He talks about the Snoop Dogg video saying that the clown isn’t Donald Trump, but Snoop himself for putting the president’s life in danger with “this stupid mock assassination.”

 Morgan brings up two more recent examples of popular celebrities showing their dislike of Trump in some bizarre and very inappropriate ways.
-He cites Madonna’s recent claim that she dreams about blowing up the White House, and Katy Perry burning a “skeletal effigy of Trump during the recent BRITS awards.”
+He cites Madonna’s recent claim that she dreams about blowing up the White House and Katy Perry burning a “skeletal effigy of Trump during the recent BRITS awards.”
 Piers sees this as nothing more than a way to sell records, as Snoop Dogg’s video has now played over and over again on the news stations across the nation and around the world online.
 Treating the president in such a way might give someone out there ideas, which is what Senator Marco Rubio worried about.

 Morgan writes that he knows just what these entertainers are thinking when they say and do things regarding Trump like what Snoop Dogg did in his video.
 He said they are thinking, “This will grab headlines all over America, have the whole country talking about me and sell a bucket load of records.”
 He goes on to say, “That’s what all these stars are thinking when they release such provocative stuff.
 And right now, there’s an almost unprecedented amount of noise, attention and money to be made from attacking the divisive new president.”
-He points out how the late night shows, newspapers, and cable news can attest to that after having Trump in their scopes from some time now.
+He points out how the late night shows, newspapers and cable news can attest to that, after having Trump in their scopes from some time now.

 [Featured Image by Susan Walsh/AP Images]